-List some things that you think are very good about the experience of working with you.
-Notes; List what your clients say about the experience of working with you currently.
+List what your clients say about the experience of working with you currently.

 What things are you going to change and when?

 What things are you going to keep and possibly enhance?
 And how?

 A cheap camera, dowdy wardrobe, and dirty, unwashed car may be great for a bohemian artist who wants to impress his angst on folks, but the people we engage want to be successful - and successful photographers can help them with that.

 Become aware of all the incidentals that tell a client a lot about how it is to work with you - from your website to your blog to your vehicle to your phone answering message.
 We have discussed this before, but at the end of the workshop, these things need to be discussed again.
 Successful photographers seem to be successful.
 They act successful, look successful, and work in spaces and ways that reinforces this perception of success.

 Perception is everything, they say.